saranderson13/money-mgmt-for-nearlyweds/README.md

 ## Installation

 For the moment, to install the application, download the repo and run 'bundle install'.
-Then migrate the db the database, and start your rails server.
+Then migrate the database, and start your rails server.
 For an example account, you can seed the database, and login with the credentials below.
 (If you are seeding, do that before starting the server.)
 However, once you've started the server, even if you don't seed you're all set to make your own account(s).

 ```bash
 bundle install